elsa-workflows/elsa-documentation/v3/src/pages/docs/installation/aspnet-apps.md

 ### Writing to the console

-Assuming your ASP.NET project is configured to use API controllers, you can try out running a workflow from a new controller using the following code:
+Add a new controller called `RunWorkflowController` with the following code:

 **RunWorkflowController.cs**